 Advantages of ECT packaging

-The first advantage of ect packaging is that an ect box offers greater safety to transported goods, since the level of protection offered by it during the distribution cycle has been calculated.
+The first advantage of ECT packaging is that an ECT box offers greater safety to transported goods since the level of protection offered by it during the distribution cycle has been calculated.

-Furthermore, in addition to offering an exact value for the material’s resistance, ect packaging allows for the use of less materials.
+Furthermore, in addition to offering an exact value for the material’s resistance, ect packaging allows for the use of fewer materials.
 This is because, by performing the test, it is possible to determine the exact amount of corrugated cardboard that will ensure the goods’ protection, thereby optimizing the packaging.

-All of this also leads to a lower energy consumption and less pollution across all phases of the packaging cycle.
+All of this also leads to lower energy consumption and less pollution across all phases of the packaging cycle.

 Which standards include an edge crush test?